-Welcome to Rise Park Surgery.
+Welcome to Rise Park Surgery

 Rise Park Surgery serves the whole of Rise Park as well as areas of Top Valley and Bestwood Village.

-Our team includes six GPs, three nurses, one health care assistant, two phlebotomists as well as our practice manager, administration and reception staff.
+Our team includes seven GPs, three nurses, one senior health care assistant, three phlebotomists as well as our Business Manager, Patient Services Manager, administration and reception staff.
 We offer a full general practice service and run specialist clinics for children and pregnant women, diabetes and asthma sufferers and for patients needing minor surgery.

 Please contact Nottingham City Commissioning Group on (0115) 8831820 for services we do not provide.